This is a collection of mini-rants that aren't yet big enough for their own page.

 So recording artists unaffiliated with a major label have to find other ways to market indie music.
 And no, touring isn't always it, as not all genres are concert-friendly.
 There are so many popular albums whose songs cannot be recreated live that one comedy writer claims they need a warning label.

 Using the region coding features of game consoles and DVD players to keep Japanese films and games out of American hands, especially when not a lot of text is involved and the community accepts bad translations as humorous, is a result of outright greed.

-Region coded video game consoles: Famicom/NES, Mega Drive/Genesis, PlayStation, PS2, GameCube, Xbox, Xbox 360, Wii
+Region coded video game consoles: Famicom/NES, Mega Drive/Genesis, PlayStation, PS2, GameCube, Xbox, Xbox 360, Wii, Nintendo DSi, Nintendo 3DS

-Region coded video game consoles known not to distinguish Japan from America: Super Famicom/Super NES, Nintendo 64
+Region coded video game consoles known not to distinguish Japan from America after you pry off the tabs in the cartridge slot: Super Famicom/Super NES and Nintendo 64

-Video game consoles known to be free of region lockout for games: Game Boy Color, Game Boy Advance, Nintendo DS, PSP, PLAYSTATION 3
+Video game consoles known to be free of region lockout for games: Game Boy Color, Game Boy Advance, Nintendo DS, PSP, PlayStation 3 and later

 Reverse engineering entertainment